noelex/GeographicLib.NET/README.md

 GeographicLib.NET fallbacks to managed implemtations by default to ensure compatibility between different platforms.
 You can tell GeographicLib.NET to fallback to native implemetations by setting `GeographicLib.MathEx.UseManagedCMath` property to `false`.

+While using managed C mathematical functions improves the consistency of the computations run on different platforms.
+Various factors may still affect the consistency of the result and incur significant error due to floating-point error propagation, these factors include:
+ - Different bitness of the host application may use different instruction set
+ - Different CPU may have different instruction implementation
+ - Different version of JIT may opimize JITed code differently causing different floating-point behavior
+ - Different version of .NET runtime may have different implementation of mathematical functions
+ - Different C runtime library may implement mathematical functions differently

+This may cause GeographicLib.NET fail to achieve the desired accuracy guarenteed by GeographicLib.
+Tests are conducted with a higher tolerance to ensure they can pass on different platforms.

 ## Documentation
 GeographicLib.NET includes a detailed XML documentation for all public APIs.